zen-audio-player/zen-audio-player.github.io/README.md

 * Listen to [Starve the Ego, Feed the Soul by The Glitch Mob](http://zen-audio-player.github.io/?v=koJv-j1usoI)
 * Try it out on [zen-audio-player.github.io](http://zen-audio-player.github.io)
 * Clone the project and open `index.html`.
+* To run the site locally, run `npm install` then `npm start` and a webpage will open in your default browser.

 ## Screenshot